axiomhq/next-axiom/README.md

 `logger.middleware` accepts a configuration object as the second argument.
 This object can contain the following properties:

 - `logRequestDetails`: Accepts a boolean or an array of keys.
-If you pass `true`, it will add the request details to the log (method, URL, headers, etc.).
+If you pass `true`, it will add all the request details to the log (method, URL, headers, etc.).
 If you pass an array of strings, it will only add the specified keys.
 See [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request/url) and [NextRequest](https://nextjs.org/docs/app/api-reference/functions/next-request) for documentation on the available keys.
 If `logRequestDetails` is enabled the function will return a Promise that needs to be awaited.

 ```ts
 export async function middleware(request: NextRequest, event: NextFetchEvent) {